hlyford/mocabulary/README.md

 Requirements:
-- npm install wordnik
-- npm install nodemon
+- npm install -g nodemon
-- Have Postgres running in the background prior to starting the app
+- Have Postgres running in the background prior to starting the app (getting postgres via Homebrew is probably easiest)